About CEMiPoS

 Eléonore Komai is a Belgian/Japanese researcher at CEMiPoS and a Ph.D. student in Political Science at Concordia University in Tiohtià:ke/Montreal, Canada.
 She holds a Master’s degree in law and a Bachelor’s degree in political science from Sciences Po Paris.
 Her doctoral dissertation focuses on labor migration policy in a comparative perspective.
 Her broader research interests revolve around Indigenous people in contemporary politics, and policies and politics of immigration and integration.
 Her work is informed by critical scholarship related to gender, race, ethnicity, and class.

-Olivia Doyle is a student at the University of British Columbia.
+Olivia Doyle is a white settler American researcher with CEMiPoS.
 Her undergraduate thesis tackled the exhibition of Ainu individuals, material culture, and history in a selection of Japan’s national museums since their founding.
-Now pursuing her masters, Olivia asks how museums operated by settlers can give back land, power, privilege to Indigenous sovereigns in practical ways.
+While pursuing her masters, Olivia asked how museums operated by settlers can give back land, power, privilege to Indigenous sovereigns in practical ways.
 She aspires to devise radically anticolonial solutions for returning the indigenous material heritage kept in settler colonial institutions.

 Interns